Definition and classification of tendon diseases

 Tendovaginitis

-Tendovaginitis refers to tendonitis, which is inflammation of the synovial layer that occurs in the ers to tendonitis, which is inflammation of the synovial layer that occurs in the tendon sheaths.2,6
+Tendovaginitis refers to tendonitis, which is inflammation of the synovial layer that occurs in the tendon sheaths.(2,6)

 Tendinopathy